terrytang0905/TT_Tech_Space/blogs/2016-12-12-impala-kudu-research-note.md

 #### 2.Kudu Architecture:

-- Following the design of BigTable/GFS/HDFS,Kudu relies on a single Master server, responsible for metadata, and an arbitrary number of Tablet Servers, responsible for data.
+- Following the design of BigTable(HBase)/GFS(HDFS),Kudu relies on a single Master server, responsible for metadata, and an arbitrary number of Tablet Servers, responsible for data.
 - The master server can be replicated for fault tolerance, supporting very fast failover of all responsibilities in the event of an outage.

+* 2.1.Partition in Kudu

-- The tables in Kudu are horizontally partitioned.
-Kudu, like BigTable, calls these horizontal partitions tablets.
-- For large tables where throughput is important, we recommend on the order of 10-100 tablets per machine.
+- The tables in Kudu are **horizontally partitioned**.
+Kudu, like BigTable, calls these **horizontal partitions tablets**.
+For large tables where throughput is important, we recommend on the order of 10-100 tablets per machine.
 Each tablet can be tens of gigabytes.
-- Kudu supports a flexible array of partitioning schemes,unlike Bigdata or Cassandra.The partition schema is made up of zero or more hash-partitioning rules followed by an optional range-partitioning rule:
+- Kudu supports a flexible array of partitioning schemes,unlike Bigdata(key-range-based partitioning) or Cassandra(hash-based partitioning).The partition schema acts as a function which can map from a primary key tuple into a binary partition key.The partition schema is made up of zero or more hash-partitioning rules followed by an optional range-partitioning rule:
 	* A hash-partitioning rule consists of a subset of the primary key columns and a number of buckets.
 	* A range-partitioning rule consists of an ordered subset of the primary key columns.
+- By employing these partitioning rules, users can easily trade off between query parallelism and query concurrency based on their particular workload. time series=range partition,host/metric=hash partition.

+* 2.2.Replication

 - Kudu replicates all of its table data across multiple machines.
 When creating a table, the user specifies a replication factor, typically 3 or 5, depending on the application’s availability SLAs.
 Kudu’s master strives to ensure that the requested number of replicas are maintained at all times.
 	* Kudu employs the Raft consensus algorithm to replicate its tablets.
 In particular, Kudu uses Raft to agree upon a logical log of operations (e.g. insert/update/delete) for each tablet.
 	* If the replica is in fact still acting as the leader, it employs a local lock manager to serialize the operation against other concurrent operations, picks an MVCC timestamp, and proposes the operation via Raft to its followers.